Mpox Vaccine Tracker: Millions Pledged, Millions Still to Be Delivered

 On August 29, 2024, the U.S. Food and Drug Administration expanded the approval of a third smallpox vaccine, ACAM2000 manufactured by Emergent BioSolutions, to prevent mpox disease.
 This vaccine has been shown to cause more side effects than the other two.
 The WHO recommends use of ACAM2000 only when other options are not available.

-On August 27, the WHO reported the first delivery of mpox vaccine donations to Nigeria—10,000 Jynneos doses provided by the U.S. government.
-A vaccination drive will reportedly begin in the country on October 8, according to the National Primary Health Care Development Agency.
+On August 27, the WHO reported the first delivery of mpox vaccine donations to Nigeria—10,000 Jynneos doses provided by the U.S. government that had been originally pledged in 2022.
+A vaccination drive had been set to begin in the country on October 8, according to the National Primary Health Care Development Agency, but has been pushed back by two weeks.
+Nigeria donated 1,000 of these vaccines to Rwanda, which on September 17 became the first country to begin its vaccination campaign.
+On October 7, Rwanda also received 5,420 doses from HERA as the country now tackles broader health threats, including the outbreak of the highly fatal Marburg virus.

 75%